 Sherman Sizemore went to Raleigh General Hospital on Jan.
 19, 2006 for what he thought would be a routine exploratory laparotomy.

-That meant that the 73 year-old minister and coal miner was conscious as the surgery began.
-He was able to feel every incision, and hear the doctor’s every word–but he couldn’t move or cry out for help.
+That meant that the 73 year-old minister and coal miner was conscious – as they operated on him.
+He felt every incision, and heard the doctor’s every word.
+But he couldn’t move or cry out for help.

 Sizemore’s story may be rare, but doctor negligence isn’t as uncommon as you might think.
 Medical malpractice is the third leading cause of death in the U.S., behind heart disease and cancer.

 Sometimes, patients and their families don’t realize that they can sue a doctor or hospital for negligence.
 Or, they are unsure how to do so.
 But there’s no reason to be afraid.
 Read on to discover valid reasons for suing doctors, and how you can win the settlement you deserve.

 Suing Doctors For Malpractice

 First, let’s discuss some of the types of mistakes doctors make and what you can potentially sue them for:

 - Your doctor gave you the wrong medication or dosage.